roshanavand/infrastructure/README.md

 AWS::CloudFormation::Stack                                            CREATE_COMPLETE
 AWS::AutoScaling::AutoScalingGroup                                    CREATE_COMPLETE
 ```
-When the cration is done, you will get some output:
+When the creation is done, you will get some output:
 ```sh
 OUTPUT DATA:
         EC2 Public DNS names, use this address to bootstrap with knife